shazahm1/WP-Syntax/README.txt

 == Installation ==

-1. Upload wp-syntax.zip to your Wordpress plugins directory, usually `wp-content/plugins/` and unzip the file.
+1. Upload wp-syntax.zip to your WordPress plugins directory, usually `wp-content/plugins/` and unzip the file.
 It will create a `wp-content/plugins/wp-syntax/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Create a post/page that contains a code snippet following the [proper usage syntax](http://wordpress.org/extend/plugins/wp-syntax/other_notes/).